Tetrahedral molecular geometry: Water structure

 In the gas phase, a single water molecule has an oxygen atom surrounded by two hydrogens and two lone pairs, and the H2O geometry is simply described as bent without considering the nonbonding lone pairs.

 However, in liquid water or in ice, the lone pairs form hydrogen bonds with neighboring water molecules.
 The most common arrangement of hydrogen atoms around an oxygen is tetrahedral with two hydrogen atoms covalently bonded to oxygen and two attached by hydrogen bonds.
 Since the hydrogen bonds vary in length many of these water molecules are not symmetrical and form transient irregular tetrahedra between their four associated hydrogen atoms.

 Bitetrahedral structures

 Many compounds and complexes adopt bitetrahedral structures.
 In this motif, the two tetrahedra share a common edge.
 The inorganic polymer silicon disulfide features an infinite chain of edge-shared tetrahedra.
 In a completely saturated hydrocarbon system, bitetrahedral molecule C8H6 has been proposed as a candidate for the molecule with the shortest possible carbon-carbon single bond.

 Exceptions and distortions

 Inversion of tetrahedra occurs widely in organic and main group chemistry.
-The so-called Walden inversion illustrates the stereochemical consequences of inversion at carbon.
+The Walden inversion illustrates the stereochemical consequences of inversion at carbon.
 Nitrogen inversion in ammonia also entails transient formation of planar NH3.